Wheelchair: Manual self-propelled wheelchairs

 A self-propelled manual wheelchair incorporates a frame, seat, one or two footplates (footrests), and four wheels: usually two caster wheels at the front and two large wheels at the back.
-There will generally also be a separate seat cushion.
+A separate seat cushion is also generally provided.
 The larger rear wheels usually have push-rims of slightly smaller diameter projecting just beyond the tyre; these allow the user to manoeuvre the chair by pushing on them without requiring them to grasp the tyres.
-Manual wheelchairs generally have brakes that bear on the tyres of the rear wheels, however, these are solely a parking brakes and in-motion braking is provided by the user's palms bearing directly on the push-rims.
+Manual wheelchairs generally have brakes that bear on the tyres of the rear wheels; however, these are solely parking brakes and in-motion braking is provided by the user's palms bearing directly on the push-rims.
 As this causes friction and heat build-up, particularly on long downslopes, many wheelchair users will choose to wear padded wheelchair gloves.
 Manual wheelchairs often have two push handles at the upper rear of the frame to allow for manual propulsion by a second person; however, many active wheelchair users will remove these to prevent unwanted pushing from people who believe they are being helpful.

 Everyday manual wheelchairs come in two major varieties, folding or rigid.
 Folding chairs are generally low-end designs, whose predominant advantage is being able to fold, generally by bringing the two sides together.
 This is an advantage for people who need to store the wheelchair frequently or to put it in a small vehicle.
 Rigid wheelchairs have permanently welded joints and many fewer moving parts.
 This reduces the energy required to push the chair by eliminating many points where the chair would flex and absorb energy as it moves.
 Welded rather than folding joints also reduce the overall weight of the chair.
 Rigid chairs typically feature instant-release rear wheels and backrests that fold down flat, allowing the user to dismantle the chair quickly for storage in a car.
 A few wheelchairs attempt to combine the features of both designs by providing a fold-to-rigid mechanism in which the joints are mechanically locked when the wheelchair is in use.

 Many rigid models are made with light materials such as aluminium and titanium, and wheelchairs of composite materials such as carbon-fibre have started to appear.
 Ultra lightweight rigid wheelchairs are commonly known as 'active user chairs' as they are ideally suited to independent use.
 Another innovation in rigid chair design is the installation of shock absorbers, such as "Frog Legs", which cushion the bumps over which the chair rolls.
 These shock absorbers may be added to the front wheels, to the rear wheels, or both.
 Rigid chairs also have the option for their rear wheels to have a camber, or tilt, which angles the tops of the wheels in toward the chair.
 This allows for more mechanically efficient propulsion by the user and also makes it easier to hold a straight line while moving across a slope.
 Sport wheelchairs often have large camber angles to improve stability.